netarchivesuite/solrwayback/README.md

 ## Improving playback with the SolrWayback Root servlet
+For moderne browsers that supports Serviceworkers, the root servlet will be obsolete.
+But for better playback in legacy browsers, the root servlet can improve the playbackback.
+See https://caniuse.com/serviceworkers if the browser supports serviceworkers.

 Installing the root-servlet will improve playback of sites that are leaking URLs.
 The root-servlet will catch relative leaks (same domain) even without using proxy mode.
 The leaks will then be redirected back into SolrWayback to the correct URL and crawltime.
 The root-servlet is included in the bundle install.
 In Tomcat it must be named ROOT.war.